 Also, cultural differences in driving should not be forgotten - these go beyond the driving-on-the-right/left-side-of-the-road adaption requirement.
 Before moving, it's also a good idea to read a theory book about driving in France before venturing the French roads.
 This is especially true if you're moving to a large city.

 Exchanging your driver's licence

 Anyone living in France for more than one year, regardless of their country of origin, has to exchange their driver's licence for a French one.

 However, not everyone exchanging their licence needs to take a driving test.
 France has agreements with many other States (and not only the EU/EEA but also 15 states in the US, and many other ones) so that the exchange is facilitated and does not require any exams.
-The MFE website has the complete list of countries that don't require a driving test for the licence exchange.

 As with many other countries, the French traffic law has a points-based system.
 You lose points on your licence each time you are caught committing a traffic infraction.

 For the fist three years, people have a restricted licence, which only allows for six points worth of infractions before being suspended.
 If you need to exchange your licence in France, and you've had it for less than three years, you will be granted a restricted licence.
 If it's been less than one year since you've passed your driving test, you will need to put a sticker with the red letter 'A' on the back of your car, to show other drivers that you're inexperienced.

 The exchange process is fairly easy, and you will need the following documents: